sasa1977/fun_chain/README.md

     rebar compile

-or manually.
+or manually:

+    mkdir -p ebin; erlc -o ebin/ src/*.erl

 Once beams are compiled, make sure they are in the load path for erlc.
-Add following to your .erl:
+Add following to your .erl files:

     -compile({parse_transform, fun_chain}).